 Can you imagine your life without laser printers, Ethernet, or personal computers?
 Surely not.
 And the one research lab that owes our gratitude is the legendary Palo Alto Research Center Inc. or PARC.

-After it was established in 1970 as an R&D division for the Xerox Corporation, it quickly became the powerhouse of the modern IT industry.
-Many of its inventions served as an industry standard for quite a long time.
+Established in 1970 as an R&D division for the Xerox Corporation, it swiftly evolved into a pioneering force in the modern IT industry.
+Its inventions often set enduring industry standards.

 13. Argonne National Laboratory